 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-These Gluten Free Easter Egg Biscuits are just the most delightful treat!
+These Gluten Free Easter Biscuits are just the most delightful treat!
 If you love Easter but aren’t a fan of chocolate, this is the bake for you.
 Light, gluten free biscuits with flavours of simnel spice and frangipane, sandwiched with apricot jam and finished with icing.

-The CUTEST Gluten Free Easter Biscuits Ever!
+Notes On These Gluten Free Easter Biscuits

-• Updated for 2025: I first published this recipe in 2019, but now (April 2025) I’ve revamped it to make it even better.
+• Updated for 2026: I first published this recipe in 2019, but now (March 2026) I’ve revamped it to make it even better.
 These biscuits now have a gorgeous icing top, as well as some new photos and step-by-step pics to guide you.

 Ingredients and Substitutions